Enabling expert provision of resources and services throughout genomics, synthetic biology, high performance computing and scientific training.

 - Demonstrable background in characterising emerging plant pathogens

-The Plant and Microbe DNA Foundry builds and transforms synthetic constructs into plants, algae and microbes.
+The Plant and Microbe BIO Foundry builds and transforms synthetic constructs into plants, algae and microbes.
 An OpenMTA parts repository and online registry engages users.
 Leading a consortium of UK foundries and linking other core facilities provides ‘whole-experiment’ design.

 - Focus on plants and microbes